 Calgary research funded by donations to Build Them Up campaign could reshape the way specialists care for children and youth with anxiety, depression

 Thanks to generous community support, construction of Calgary’s first Centre for Child and Adolescent Mental Health has now begun.
-Through a partnership among Alberta Health Services, the Alberta Children’s Hospital Foundation and the community, the Centre will begin providing new services for young people and their families in late 2021.
+Through a partnership among Alberta Health Services, the Alberta Children’s Hospital Foundation and the community, the Centre will begin providing new services for young people and their families in Fall 2022.
 Even before the Centre opens, donations to the #BuildThemUp campaign are making a number of crucial programs and research initiatives possible, including a trailblazing pharmacogenetics program.

 When a child suffers from anxiety or depression, the right medication can be transformative.
 Unfortunately, finding the right medication – and the right dose – isn’t easy.

 Medication can affect kids in different ways and there are some children who may not improve or will suffer an adverse reaction.
 For kids already trying to manage anxiety or depression, it’s not healthy.
 For their helpless parents, it’s heartbreaking.

 Scientists now know answers lie in a child’s genetic makeup, and research at the new Centre for Child and Adolescent Mental Health will explore new frontiers of precision medicine that could reshape the way specialists care for kids.

 Dr. Chad Bousman is a pharmacogeneticist within the Alberta Children’s Hospital Research Institute (ACHRI) at the University of Calgary who studies how genes affect a child’s response to drugs.
 He specializes in medications used to treat mental health issues for kids and is conducting innovative research funded by community donations through the Alberta Children’s Hospital Foundation.